dayalupatel/E-Wallet-Backend/README.md

 # E-Wallet-Backend
-This is Digital wallet project which transacts money from one user's wallet to another and simultaneously sends email notification to the respective users
+This is Digital wallet project which transacts money from one user's wallet to another and simultaneously sends email notifications to the respective users

 # Different Services In Project :
 1. User Services